 There is 500 years’ worth of motley history on the island, and today’s Cuba has many layers.

 Here are 22+ enticing things you want to know, and at the end, you find information on how to book your tours and adventures for your Cuba trip planning!

 Map Of Cuba!

-If you walk a little outside Obispo street and the tourist trajectory, you will not have to go far to experience the real Havana.
+If you walk a little outside Obispo Street and the tourist trajectory, you will not have to go far to experience the real Havana days.

 At the end of 2019, Havana celebrated its 500 years anniversary with fanfares and fireworks.
 Five millennials of motley history and traces of three continents.

 Also read: How To Get A Tourist Card For Cuba 2022!

 The streets of Old Havana have storytelling details everywhere for the keen eye, in architecture, art, and structure.

 Cuba is known for its old fortifications side by side with colonial-style venerable houses, bars, museums, cats, and dogs.

 The ambiance in Old Havana is unique, so beautiful and so neglected, and so full of life!